WebKit/WebKit/Tools/WebGPUShadingLanguageRI/SpecWork/source/index.rst

 - check that operator.field= is only defined if operator.field is as well, and that they agree on their return type in that case.
 - check that operator[]= is only defined if operator[] is as well, and that they agree on their return type in that case.
 - check that all of the type parameters of each operator declaration/definition are inferrable from their arguments (and from its return type in the case of cast operators).
+- check that no argument is of type void
 - finally, check that the function body can only end with a return of the right type, or with Nothing if it is a void function

 Typing statements